philanthalim/Zyla/README.md

 # SG Blogshop Review App

-Designed and developed by me.
 A platform for consumers to gain access to real reviews in the vast blogshopping landscape in Singapore.
+A brand new idea not in the local market.

 https://zyla.netlify.app